Hugh Matheson (industrialist)

-Hugh Mackay Matheson (23 April 1821 – 8 February 1898) was a 19th-century Scottish industrialist, trader, Church of Scotland lay minister and supporter of Presbyterian church missions to China.
-He was the senior partner of Matheson and Company and founding company president of the Rio Tinto mining group.
+Hugh Mackay Matheson (23 April 1821 – 8 February 1898) was a Scottish industrialist, businessman and minister who was a senior partner in Matheson & Company and founder of the Rio Tinto corporation.
+He also supported Presbyterian missions to China.

 Early life

-Born in Edinburgh, the second son of Duncan Matheson an advocate at the Scottish bar and Deputy Sheriff of the city.
-Educated at the Royal High School, Edinburgh, Matheson then served a seven-year commercial apprenticeship at the Glasgow firm of James Ewing & Co.
-During his Glasgow residence Matheson was an active lay member of the Church of Scotland and the St. Enoch's Sabbath School Society.

-Matheson played an important role in developing early trading relations with Meiji era Japan.
+Hugh Mackay Matheson was born in Edinburgh on 23 April 1821.
+He was the second son of Duncan Matheson, an advocate at the Scottish bar and Deputy Sheriff of Edinburgh.
+Educated at the Royal High School, Matheson then served a seven-year commercial apprenticeship at the Glasgow firm James Ewing & Co.
+During his time in Glasgow, Matheson was an active lay member of the Church of Scotland and the St. Enoch's Sabbath School Society.
+He played an important role in developing early trading relations with Meiji-era Japan.

-In 1843 Matheson declined an offer from his uncle James Matheson to join Jardine Matheson in Hong Kong due to the company's extensive links with the China opium trade.
+In 1843, Matheson declined an offer from his uncle James Matheson to join Jardine Matheson in Hong Kong due to the company's extensive links with the Chinese opium trade.
 He nonetheless took a new London based corresponding agent role serving the interests of the firm working at Magniac-Jardine and Company to arrange and negotiate the sale of tea, silk and other commodities shipped to England from the Far East.

-In 1845 Matheson undertook an 18-month tour to India and China in order to be better acquainted with commercial and trading opportunities in those countries.
+In 1845, Matheson undertook an 18-month tour to India and China in order to be better acquainted with commercial and trading opportunities in those countries.

 Links with Japan

 In 1863 in his role as senior partner of Matheson and Company he provided an introduction for the Chōshū Five to Alexander William Williamson, Professor of Chemistry at University College, London, enabling the Japanese students to register as non-matriculated students at the university.
 These five pioneering students went on to take leading roles in the development of the Japanese economy.
 In their capacities as businessmen and senior government officials they oversaw institutions and government departments that became active customers for British manufactured industrial goods.
 One of the five students, Itō Hirobumi, subsequently became Japan's first prime minister.
 On return visit to Britain in 1872 as a part of the Iwakura Mission Itō was to request Matheson's assistance in recruiting British academics to provide instruction at the newly established Tokyo Imperial College of Engineering.